Terrenteller/Valheim-Plugins/README.md

 CustomItemSlotLib is a fork of [nearbear](https://github.com/nearbear/ValheimBepinexMods/tree/main/CustomSlotItemLib)'s repo and remains licensed under the [MIT Licence](CustomSlotItemLib/LICENCE).

-Package preview imagery is derived from content provided by https://clipart-library.com and is approved for "Non-Commercial Use" per their [custom license](http://clipart-library.com/terms.html).
+Package preview imagery is, in part, derived from content provided by https://clipart-library.com and is approved for "Non-Commercial Use" per their [custom license](http://clipart-library.com/terms.html).

 Modification of Valheim is understood to be acceptable per [Iron Gate's official stance on mods](https://www.valheimgame.com/news/regarding-mods/).
 NOT AN OFFICIAL VALHEIM PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH IRON GATE.